Aishanipach/Marketing-Automation/README.md

 # Marketing_Automation

-A curated list of links nad quick notes on automation applications or plugins that will help with your marketing campaigns!
+A curated list of links and quick notes on automation applications or plugins that will help with your marketing campaigns!

 ## Index: